 This structure allows you to specify the first input/output cluster of interest in the endpoint's input and output cluster lists.
 Thus, this should normally be the cluster after the last one reported following a call to ZPS_eApIZdpSimpleDescRequest().

-The required cluster information will be received in a Extended_Simple_Desc_rsp response, which should be collected using the RTOS function psZdpExtendedSimpleDescReq Pointer to request (see above)

-OS_eCollectMessage() and stored in a structure of type

-ZPS_tsAplZdpExtendedSimpleDescRsp (detailed in Section 8.2.3.6).
+The required cluster information will be received in a Extended_Simple_Desc_rsp response, which should be collected using the function ZQ_bZQueueReceive() and stored in a structure of type ZPS_tsAplZdpExtendedSimpleDescRsp (detailed in Section 8.2.3.6).